pratisthasthapit/The-Real-Chef/README.md

 # The-Real-Chef

-> **The Chef App** is a social media app which is targeted for food enthusiasts.
+> **The Chef App** is a social media application which is targeted for food enthusiasts.
 It is a platform where users can share their recipes and get influenced by each others.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.